ga4gh/refget/docs/seqcol.md

 ```

-### 3. API: A server RESTful API specification for retrieving and comparing sequence collections.
+### 3. API: A server API specification for retrieving and comparing sequence collections.

 The API has these top-level endpoints: